Our Location

 Shiatsu Massage

 Shiatsu is a Japanese word that means "finger pressure."
 The therapist applies varied, rhythmic pressure to specific body points for shiatsu massage.
-These are known as acupressure points, and they are thought to be essential for the flow of chi, the body's vital energy.
-Shiatsu massage, according to proponents, can help relieve blockages at these acupressure points.
+These are known as acupressure points and are thought to be essential for the flow of chi, the body's vital energy.
+According to proponents, Shiatsu massage can help relieve blockages at these acupressure points.
+This service is available as part of our enhanced acupuncture.

 Blade Tool (IASTM)